 Choosing the amount of filler to use for the cheeks:

-The dose required for cheek filling is very variable.
-Some patients will be satisfied with 1ml, others will need 6 mls to get the results that they want
+Dosage required for cheek filling is very variable.
+Some patients will be satisfied with 1ml, others will need 6 mls to get the results that they want.

 The doctor will assess the face and decide on the best dose after taking a history and examining the patient.
 If a patient has a history of complications with dermal fillers, or if their budget is small or if they want a more subtle result, then a smaller dose might be chosen to start with.